 About The Norinchukin Bank

-The Norinchukin Bank (the “Bank”) is a private financial institution with Japan Agricultural Cooperatives (JA), Japan Fishery Cooperatives (JF), Japan Forest Owners’ Cooperatives (JForest), and other cooperatives of farmers, fishermen, and foresters as its members.
-We aim to facilitate the smooth functioning of financial services for these cooperatives, to contribute to the development of the agriculture, fishery, and forestry (“AFF”) industries, and to thereby contribute to the development of the national economy, as per Article 1 of the Norinchukin Bank Act.
+The Bank is a private financial institution with Japan Agricultural Cooperatives (JA), Japan Fishery Cooperatives (JF), Japan Forest Owners’ Cooperatives (JForest), and other cooperatives of farmers, fishermen, and foresters as its members.
+We aim to facilitate the smooth functioning of financial services for these cooperatives, to contribute to the development of the agriculture, fishery, and forestry (AFF) industries and fulfill a major role in society as a contributor to the development of the national economy, as per Article 1 of the Norinchukin Bank Act.

 About The Cooperative System